 Michael James and I discussed an interesting article by Jon Chevreau at the National Post: Even Young Millionaires Need to Worry About Financial Planning.
 I can’t find an archive of this article anywhere, unfortunately.

 The article outlines how young athletes suddenly come into large amounts of money.
 These athletes tend to expand their lifestyle and spending to reflect their new riches.
 Many times don’t learn the importance of Personal Financial Planning until much too late in their lives.

 Within two years of retirement, 78% of former NFL players have gone bankrupt or are under financial stress, while an estimated 60% of former NBA players are broke within five years of retirement, according to the March 23, 2009 issue of Sports Illustrated magazine.

-My guess is this is what happens with Professional Athletes, but they have the added problem of an entire species (for lack of a better term)Â of humans that seem to exist to prey on them, the hangers on (much like lampreys or other parasites).
-These people raison d’etre seems to be to leech off these walking banks, and this does not help these young people who suddenly get more money than they could ever dream of having.
-They get very odd financial advise from alleged professionals, and maybe trust people they shouldn’t trust (or worse trust people who then betray that trust).
-The players unions are trying to fix this, we shall see how well they might do (see the Sports Illustrated article for an eye opening statement by Raghib Ismail).
+I guess this is what happens with Professional Athletes, but they have the added problem of an entire species (for lack of a better term)Â of humans that seem to exist to prey on them, the hangers-on (much like lampreys or other parasites).
+These people’s raison d’etre appears to be to leech off these walking banks.
+This does not help these young people who suddenly get more money than they could ever dream of having.
+They get very odd financial advice from alleged professionals.
+Maybe trust people they shouldn’t trust (or worse, trust people who then betray that trust).
+The players’ unions are trying to fix this.
+We shall see how well they might do (see the Sports Illustrated article for an eye opening statement by Raghib Ismail).

 Will This Happen to Me?